IMM9O/my-github-blog-v2/src/about.md

   order: 3
 ---

-Hello 🙋‍♂️, My name is Islam Muhammad (AKA: IMM9O), from Egypt, FrontEnd Engineer, reader 📖, blogger ✍, explorer 🗺, and a geek who is passionate about the latest technology and web development 👨‍💻.
+Hello 🙋‍♂️, My name is Islam Muhammad (AKA: IMM9O), from Egypt, Frontend Engineer, blogger, reader, and geek who is passionate about the latest technologies and updates. he loves exploring and travels ✈, he loves to eat `Knafeh Nabulsi` 😋, watch soccer matches ⚽, Anime, and MCU Movies.

-I'm Software Engineer who is passionate about building large-scale frontend apps with a focus on accessibility and performance 👨‍💻.

-I specialize in JavaScript and have professional experience working with PHP, Angular, React, Redux, TypeScript, Ionic, Laravel, MySQL database, and familiar with Vue and WordPress.

-Also, I am really passionate about the latest technologies and updates so I wrote from time to time a blog posts when I am available so please keep in touch.

 <table align="center" border="0">
 <tr>